Connect with us

 Starting in April 2020, shortly after the initial COVID-19 lockdowns started, our team tracked a nationally representative sample of over 1,100 Americans for around eight months.
 This was a time of great unpredictability, with no vaccine available.

-Every eight weeks, we asked participants through an online survey about their motivation to avoid disease and their attitudes toward various groups, Republicans and Democrats.
+Every eight weeks, we asked participants through an online survey about their motivation to avoid disease and their attitudes toward various groups, including Republicans and Democrats.
 As COVID-19 infection rates fluctuated over the eight months of our study, we could watch changes in the same person’s motivation over time and their evolving views of political partisans.

 We found that Americans who were highly motivated to avoid disease and whose motivation increased as infection rates rose perceived Republicans as posing greater infection risks than Democrats.
 They also reported more feelings of disgust toward and avoidance of Republicans.
 These patterns were consistent across respondents’ political affiliations, even after controlling for people’s strong tendency to favor their own party and dislike the opposing one.